 "We have to figure this out, getting off to such a bad start," said Bucks coach Larry Drew, who earned his first victory after taking over for Jim Boylan.
 "I've got to get my finger on it.
 Two straight games where we just got off to bad starts.
 It hasn't been great execution.
 We're just putting too pressure on ourselves defensively."

 Red Sox owners John Henry and Tom Werner took the court before the game with the World Series trophy, and Russell was also courtside a few hours after a statue of him was unveiled near City Hall.
-The 11-time NBA champion was honored during a first-half timeout, and Stevens made sure his team watched.

 "There are things that are bigger than the game, although right now I don't feel good about life," the former Butler coach said.
 "To honor Bill Russell and to have us be in a huddle while they're honoring Bill Russell wouldn't be right."